History

 • 2001: Ninth of Nine year-round Duplex Cabins built

-• 2002: Wisconsin Lions Foundation, Inc. moved Offices above Eyeglass Recycling Center
+• 2002: Wisconsin Lions Foundation, Inc. Offices move to expanded Eyeglass Recycling Center

 • 2003: Sturm Memorial Dining Hall renovated